cjohansen/dumdom/Readme.md

 **dumdom** is API compatible with [Quiescent](https://github.com/levand/quiescent/), and can be used as a drop-in replacement for it so long as you don't use React features directly.
+Refer to [differences from React](#differences-from-react) for things to be aware of.

 **dumdom** is currently a wrapper for [Snabbdom](https://github.com/snabbdom/snabbdom), but that should be considered